 This has helped inspired more cities to start banning plastic straws.
 In 2018 many cities and towns in Rhode Island banned plastic straws and bags.
 This has forced more to start bringing their own bags at the grocery store and use paper or metal straws.
 At restaurants, hospitals, schools, diners, and fast food establishments they do allow for plastic straws upon request.
 They have been taken out of stores, parties, events, and other areas of the community.
 In 2019, Washington DC banned plastic straws and stirrers as well- allowing for restaurant owners, schools, hospitals, convenient stores, and other places to use up what they have by the July 2019.
 They will have a “biodegradable” option for those who request a plastic straw.

 This ban seems like a small change, but it will result in more people learning to live without these useless plastic items.
-Hopefully, by 2050 the numbers will explain how much mainstream consumers and business owners are trying to help save our oceans.
+Hopefully, by 2050, the numbers will explain how much mainstream consumers and business owners are trying to help save our oceans.
 Many may ask, why don’t we try and stop the companies who are actually manufacturing and selling these items to the restaurants, stores, diners, and cafes?
 By refusing these items, we as customers are creating less of a demand for them.
-This will result in more manufactures trying producing these paper straws that can biodegrade in the compost.
+In a world dependent on supply-and-demand markets, this will result in more manufactures trying producing these paper straws that can biodegrade in the compost.

-If you don’t live in Seattle Washington, or one of the many places that are making strides to pan plastic straws.
-You can still make a difference by refusing plastic straws when going out to eat.
+If you live in a city or town that hasn’t banned plastic straws yet, you can still make a difference by refusing plastic straws in your drink.
 I also highly recommend talking with your local diners, restaurants, and cafes about the dangers that plastic straws have on our oceans and planet.
-I also highly recommend signing the Last Straw Petition to help encourage more and more places to see the dangers that these useless plastic items have on our planet.
+Want to do more?
+You can sign the Last Straw Petition to help encourage more and more places to see the dangers that these useless plastic items have on our planet!

 For more information on the plastic ban please visit these websites: